 Given its relatively strategic location, Batu Caves does flank some key neighbourhoods, giving it good access to more amenities and lifestyle options.
 Some of the neighbourhoods that are easily accessible to people living in Batu Caves are:

-As you can see there is more to Batu Caves than simply being a tourist or pilgrimage destination.
+As you can see there is more to this township that Batu Caves temples and steps.
 It is a fast-growing liveable township that offers you relatively affordable access to the Klang Valley area.
 If you’re looking for a place to live that’s not too far away from KL City Centre without breaking the bank, then Batu Caves is definitely a viable option for you.